-This is a twenty-two month advanced training course taught by Dr. Diane Austin, available to qualified music therapists or other therapists with a comparable skill set, which will result in a certificate in Vocal Psychotherapy from the Music Psychotherapy Center in New York City, USA.
+This is a two year advanced training course taught by Dr. Diane Austin, available to qualified music therapists or other therapists with a comparable skill set, which will result in a certificate in Vocal Psychotherapy and Depth Psychology from the Music Psychotherapy Center in New York City, USA.

 Vocal Psychotherapy is the use of the breath, natural sounds, vocal improvisation, songs and dialogue within a client and therapist relationship to facilitate intra-psychic and interpersonal change and growth.
 It combines the ideas and theories of depth psychology with the practice of vocal music therapy.
 This model includes vocal holding techniques©, free associative singing© and other techniques for accessing conscious and unconscious feelings, memories and associations.